cosmos/cosmos-sdk/docs/architecture/adr-015-ibc-packet-receiver.md

 Calling those functions implies that the application logic has successfully executed.
 However, the handlers can return `Result` with `CodeTxBreak` after calling those methods which will persist the state changes that has been already done but prevent any further messages to be executed in case of semantically invalid packet.
+This will keep the sequence increased in the previous IBC packets(thus preventing double execution) without proceeding to the following messages.
 In any case the application modules should never return state reverting result, which will make the channel unable to proceed.

 `ChannelKeeper.CheckOpen` method will be introduced. `ChannelChecker` function will be provided by each of the `AppModule` and injected to `ChannelKeeper.Port()` at the